Juraji/typescript-decorators/projects/decorators/src/lib/query-parameter-binding/README.md

 A: No, only updated properties will have their getter called

 * __Q: What happens if I ommit the `@InitQueryParameterBindings`?__
-A: Primitive properties will still get bound, but getter/setter properties will not.
+A: Things will get unpredictable like binding not occur, until bound properties are set with a value.

 * __Q: If I update an object property, will it get reflected to the query parameter?__
 A: No, the query parameters are only updated when the properties itself changes.

-* __Q: What is `__QPBPropertyDescriptors`, when i check the class prototype in the browser console.__
+* __Q: What is `__QPBPropertyDescriptors`, when I check the class prototype in the browser console.__
 A: This is a registry of property descriptors, used by `@InitQueryParameterBindings` to initialize query parameter binding for getter/setter properties